Eunotosaurus

-Eunotosaurus (Latin: Stout-backed lizard) is an extinct genus of amniote, possibly a close relative of turtles.
-Eunotosaurus lived in the late Middle Permian (Capitanian stage) and fossils can be found in the Karoo Supergroup of South Africa.
-Eunotosaurus resided in the swamps of southern Africa.
+Eunotosaurus (Latin: stout-backed lizard) is an extinct genus of reptile, possibly a close relative of turtles.
+Eunotosaurus lived in the late Middle Permian (Capitanian stage) and fossils can be found in the Karoo Supergroup of South Africa and the Mwesia Beds of Malawi.
+Eunotosaurus resided in the swamps of what is now southern Africa.
 Its ribs were wide and flat, forming broad plates similar to a primitive turtle shell, and the vertebrae were nearly identical to those of some turtles.
 Accordingly, it is often considered as a possible transitional fossil between turtles and their prehistoric ancestors.
 However, it is possible that these turtle-like features evolved independently of the same features in turtles, since other anatomical studies and phylogenetic analyses suggest that Eunotosaurus may instead have been a parareptile, an early-diverging neodiapsid unrelated to turtles, or a synapsid.